exaloop/codon/docs/sphinx/python.rst

 - ``from python import`` allows importing and calling Python functions from existing Python modules.
 - ``@python`` allows writing Python code directly in Codon.

-In order to use these features, the ``SEQ_PYTHON`` environment variable must be set to the appropriate Python shared library:
+In order to use these features, the ``CODON_PYTHON`` environment variable must be set to the appropriate Python shared library:

 .. code-block:: bash

-    export SEQ_PYTHON=/path/to/libpython.X.Y.so
+    export CODON_PYTHON=/path/to/libpython.X.Y.so

 For example, with a ``brew``-installed Python 3.9 on macOS, this might be